 Bates Technical College is in the process of implementing a comprehensive institutional assessment model.
 The model has several components and assesses the effectiveness of all aspects of college programs and services including credit and non-credit instruction, student services, and administrative and support services.
-The Bates assessment model was designed to address this diversity.
 The major components of the model are as follows:

 - Research-driven assessments of support services and functions, with a particular focus on student experience and impact on student achievement.